ManticoreGamesInc/platform-documentation/docs/index.md

 Pictures: Specs/ideal workflow is WIP.
 For now drop them in the `img/` folder and reference as expected.

 Correct workflow w/ branching + PRs + reviews and versions and internal vs external
+    - Note: Just two versions (public test/bleeding edge, and live/stable - that's it)